-The full CCTV policy can be found In the Finance Office.
-Any enquiries about the CCTV system should be directed to Gillian Putterill who receives and Logs Subject Access Requests for CCTV Policy.
+The full CCTV policy can be found on the School Website.
+Any enquiries about the CCTV system should be directed to Gillian Putterill

-12. Photographs and videos
+13. Photographs and videos

 As part of our school activities, we may take photographs and record images of individuals within our school.

 The use of school photographs includes but is not limited to: